The sixteenth annual Five Lamps Arts Festival

-This year we are kicking things off on the 13th of March with a jam-packed schedule ending on the 2nd of April.
-These three weeks of fun will celebrate all things art, culture, diversity, and inclusion.
+In 2023 the Festival kicked off on March 13th with a jam-packed schedule ending on the 2nd of April.
+Three weeks of fun celebrating arts, culture, diversity, and inclusion.

-Paul Kelly’s exhibition in Central Bank will mark the beginning of the festival with a captivating exhibition.
-Named ‘Winds of Change’, this will illustrate the ever-changing urban landscape of Dublin1 through his photography and short film.
-By coming to this event, you will immerse yourself in the culture and spirit of the North Inner City and witness the winds of change that are shaping its future.
+Paul Kelly’s exhibition in Central Bank marked the beginning of the festival with a captivating exhibition.
+Named ‘Winds of Change’, it illustrated the ever-changing urban landscape of Dublin 1 through his photography and short film.

-Furthermore, this year we are welcoming ‘To Be Migrant’.
-The Five Lamps Arts Festival, Artmulti Brazil and REIC are bringing artists from many different backgrounds to share the stage and talk about stories, culture and feelings.
-This is a multilingual event and a welcoming space that will be held at the CHQ building.
-We look forward to seeing you there.
+Among the highlights of the 16th edition of the Festival the event ‘To Be Migrant’, by Artmulti Brazil and REIC brought artists from many different backgrounds to share the stage and talk about stories, culture and feelings.
+A a multilingual event in a welcoming space held at the CHQ building.

-The fun continues on the 23rd of March with the Craic Club, hosting a thrilling night of live music, dance, burlesque and queer performances hosted by Drag Queen Marian Mary the 6th in the Grand Social.
-Marian Mary the 6th blends a unique style of music and comedy with a political twist exploring what it means to be Irish.
-This event aims to celebrate queer identity and inclusion at its best.
+On the 23rd of March the Craic Club hosted a thrilling night of live music, dance, burlesque and queer performances by Drag Queen Marian Mary.
+Marian Mary the 6th blended a unique style of music and comedy with a political twist exploring what it means to be Irish, an event to celebrate queer identity and inclusion at its best.

-As always, we will have our family-friendly events held at Mud Island Community Garden.
+As always, we had our family-friendly events held at Mud Island Community Garden.
 The local community developed the garden on a derelict site over ten years ago.
 It plays not only a social, recreational and educational role in this area, but it is a bio-diverse and environmentally sustainable place.
-The garden will host Imagination Playground, Cikada Circus, and more surprise events, including an arts and craft market.
-These events are ideal for families and children to enjoy their day and have fun.
+The garden hosted Imagination Playground, Cikada Circus, and surprise events, including an arts and craft market for families and children to enjoy their day and have fun.

 Each and every year, we are inspired to continue encouraging the arts in the North Inner City, but of course, we would not be able to do so without the devoted help of our many friends across Dublin.
 We are incredibly grateful for the support of our sponsors, including the Arts Council, Dublin City Council, the Central Bank, Coopers Crossing and, of course, the NEIC, our biggest supporter in the last few years.